TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 - "zero setup"
 - "1 command to run"
 - **"1 minute to finish the whole process"**
-- "split only what I and peopl e really need"
+- "split only what maintainer and users really need"

 It often happens **we merge fix or feature to monorepo and we want to try it** before rushing to tagging a stable release.
 We want to do it **as soon as possible**, **without manually triggering Travis** to do it.
 Also, we **don't want Travis to waste energy on pull-requests** that are not merged to master.
 That would only slow the whole CI process down and frustrate contributors and maintainer.